Eavan Boland: Early life and education

 Boland's father, Frederick Boland, was a career diplomat and her mother, Frances Kelly, was a noted painter.
 She was born in Dublin in 1944.

-When she was six, Boland's father was appointed Irish Ambassador to the United Kingdom; the family followed him to London, where Boland had her first experiences of anti-Irish sentiment.
+When she was six, Boland's father was appointed Irish Ambassador to the United Kingdom, and the family moved to London, where Boland had her first experiences of anti-Irish sentiment.
 Her dealing with this hostility strengthened Boland's identification with her Irish heritage.
 She spoke of this time in her poem, "An Irish Childhood in England: 1951".

 At 14, she returned to Dublin to attend Holy Child School in Killiney.
 She published a pamphlet of poetry (23 Poems) in her first year at Trinity, in 1962.
 Boland earned a BA with First Class Honors in English Literature and Language from Trinity College Dublin in 1966.

 Career

 Teaching and Professorial roles

 After graduating, Boland held numerous teaching positions and published poetry, prose criticism and essays.
 She taught at Trinity College Dublin, University College, Dublin, and Bowdoin College, and was a member of the International Writing Program at the University of Iowa.
 She was also writer in residence at Trinity College Dublin, and at the National Maternity Hospital.

-In 1969, Boland married the novelist Kevin Casey, they would have two daughters together.
+In 1969, Boland married the novelist Kevin Casey; they had two daughters together.
 Her experiences as a wife and mother influenced her to write about the centrality of the ordinary, as well as providing a frame for more political and historical themes.
-According to her friend Gabrielle Calvocoressi, she "loved gossip like fish love water."
+According to her friend Gabrielle Calvocoressi, she "loved gossip like fish love water".

 In the late 1970s and 1980s, Boland taught at the School of Irish Studies in Dublin.
 From 1996 she was a tenured Professor of English at Stanford University where she was the Bella Mabury and Eloise Mabury Knapp Professor in the Humanities and Melvin and Bill Lane Professor for Director of the Creative Writing program.
 She divided her time between Palo Alto and her home in Dublin.